 What is going to happen?

-The dentist will inspect the problem area or look for one if you aren’t able to locate the pain.
+The dentist will inspect the problem area or look for it if you are unable to locate the pain.
 He or she will have a close look at your gums, teeth, tongue, throat, cheeks, and lips.
-X-rays might be taken to find any issues that aren’t immediately visible.
+X-rays might be taken to find any issues that are not immediately visible.

 When should I schedule a limited exam?

-A limited exam could be appropriate if you have an accident or if you are experiencing sharp pain that won’t go away.
-Since it was designed to target a particular issue, this appointment cannot be performed regularly.
-You should only schedule one if the need arises.
+A limited exam could be appropriate if you have an accident or if you are experiencing sharp pain that will not go away.
+Since it was designed to address a specific issue, this appointment cannot be scheduled regularly.
+You should only schedule one if needed.

-This could be when a wisdom tooth erupts, if you have just had an accident that affected your oral area, or if you are feeling pain and cannot pinpoint what is wrong exactly.
-Sometimes this kind of pain could indicate acute infection below the gum line, which should be treated as soon as possible.
+This could be when a wisdom tooth erupts, after an accident that affected your oral area, or when you are feeling pain and cannot pinpoint precisely what is wrong.
+Sometimes this kind of pain could indicate an acute infection below the gum line, which should be treated as soon as possible.

-Also, you might want to go and see your dentist if a filling falls out or if you lose a crown.
+Also, go and see your dentist if a filling falls out or if you lose a crown.

 Dental exam cost broken down

-Dental exams costs near you vary from $50 up to $250.
-Here is how much you can expect periodic, comprehensive, and problem-focused exams to cost specifically:
+Dental exam costs near you vary from $50 up to $250.
+Here is how much you can expect periodic, comprehensive, and problem-focused exams to cost, specifically:

 EXAM TYPE AVERAGE COSTCOST RANGE